hakuhodo-technologies/scope-rl/README.md

 - **Off-Policy Selection**: OPS aims to select the best policy from several candidate policies using offline logged data.
 OfflineGym supports basic implementation of OPS methods and provide some metrics to evaluate OPS result.

 This software is intended for the episodic RL setup.
-For those aimed for contextual bandits, please also refer to [Open Bandit Pipeline](https://github.com/st-tech/zr-obp). \
+For those aimed for contextual bandits, please also refer to [Open Bandit Pipeline](https://github.com/st-tech/zr-obp).
-To provide an example of conducting customized experiment in a practical setup, we also provide [RTBGym](./rtb_gym), an RL environment for Real-Time Bidding (RTB) under this repository.

 ### Implementations